 One summer night we had a pretty rough storm and in the morning I found him ripped out of the dirt AGAIN.
 For the third time I replanted what was essentially a bare stick at this point.
 I left it in the window in our kitchen, safe from toddlers and storms.
 Since then he’s grown quite a few leaves and is doing pretty good!
 This is my biggest success (and failure) story!

 This prickly pear cactus has been so fun to grow!
 A friend gave me quite a few clippings (you can get a couple right here) and you literally stick them in fresh soil, water them once or twice a month and end up with your own cactus.
-I planted 7 pads a couple months ago and 2 of them have new growth and the rest still seem healthy so far.
+Within a couple week, you’ll see new growth if you keep it in a sunny spot.
+It’s amazing to me how fast this thing grows!

 My friend has had hers for over 10 years.
 They take it outside every summer and in the fall it is too large to fit back through the door.
 Pads fall off when they bring it in and that’s where my clippings came from.
 Goals people.
 Goals.

 If you’re really sure you can’t handle any real houseplants, grab a fake one.
 This snake plant is the most realistic bigger faux plant I’ve found.
 He lives in my toddler’s room and is super convincing.
 Most of the artificial plants at IKEA are realistic looking enough and can help bring the life and texture that a real plant brings to a space!
 Nurseries will also usually have some really realistic looking fake plants.
 And probably more options when it comes to common house plants.

 Just pay attention to the health of the plants around the one you’re buying.
 If they’re all looking a little sad, maybe go ahead and shop for plants somewhere else.

 So there you have it…8 of the best common house plants for beginners!

 - Check out this complete guide to houseplants for beginners.